New Salesforce users might take some time to get used to the terminology that the CRM uses.

 Salesforce Lightning: Lightning is the Salesforce platform with an updated user interface.
 New features and tools have been added to Lightning for better user experience.

-Salesforce Pardot / Marketing Cloud: Salesforce Pardot is now known as Marketing Cloud.
-It is the marketing automation platform of Salesforce that users can use for marketing services and analytics.
+Salesforce Pardot / Marketing Cloud: Salesforce Pardot and Marketing Cloud are two different marketing automation platforms owned and developed by Salesforce that users can use for marketing services and analytics.

 VisualForce: VisualForce uses a single tab to embed all web-based languages and controls what is visible and what is not on a page.
 This feature makes development within Salesforce more user-friendly.